souleymane-k/desoloPro/README.md

-# desoloPro is an App that allows users to have access to the most 30 news in the world.
-They can navigate through the news by checking on the title, the description, and the picture for more illustration.
-Once, they are interested in given news, they can click on the indicated button to have access to the original news.
-In conclusion, this is a short cut to have a better overview of the news world in a simple click.
-This is why we say the slogan: Be in touch anywhere and anytime
+# desoloPro                desoloPro

+desolopro
+News driven community with the need to be informed.
+This app helps individuals to be aware about what is going on in the world.
+Be in touch anywhere anytime.
+Motivation
+I want individuals to have an overview of fresh news at the fingers.
+Users can navigate through the app and explore more news based on their needs.
+Build Status
+Screenshots

+Environment Setup
+1.	access  30 fresh news
+2. Run the app to display the 30 news
+3. Ability to navigate through 30 fresh news
+4. Explore in depth news  by directing the users to the original source.

+Response Sample:

+Built With
+Html, CSS, javaScript, and jQuery
+Features
+•	Inout  word news and order and display of 30 fresh news
+•	Navigate through the news
+•	Different color animation
+Demo
+•	Live Demo
+Author
+•	Souleymane Kone - Database design/Back-End development